stevomatthews/Spoon-Knife/srt-api-functions-test.md

 int srt_setsockflag(SRTSOCKET u, SRT_SOCKOPT opt, const void* optval, int optlen);
 ```

-Sets the option to a socket.
-The first version is to remind the BSD socket API
+Sets a value for a socket option.
+The first version (`srt_setsockopt`) respects
-convention, although the "level" parameter is ignored.
-The second version lacks
+the BSD socket API convention, although the "level" parameter is ignored.
-this one ignored parameter.
+The second version (`srt_setsockflag`) omits the "level" parameter completely.

-Options come with various data types, you need to know what data type is assigned
+Options correspond to various data types, so you need to know what data type is
-to particular option and pass a variable of appropriate data type with the option
+assigned to a particular option, and to pass a variable of the appropriate data
-value to be set.
+type with the option value to be set.

-Returns:
+- Returns:
   * `SRT_ERROR` (-1) in case of error, otherwise 0

-Errors:
+-Errors:
-* `SRT_EINVSOCK`: Socket `u` designates no valid socket ID
+  * `SRT_EINVSOCK`: Socket `u` indicates no valid socket ID
-* `SRT_EINVOP`: Option `opt` designates no valid option
+  * `SRT_EINVOP`: Option `opt` indicates no valid option
-* Various other errors that may result of problems when setting a specific option
+  * Various other errors that may result from problems when setting a specific
-(see option description for details).
+  option (see option description for details).

+<br><br>

 Helper data types for transmission
 ----------------------------------

+#### SRT_MsgCtrl

 The `SRT_MSGCTRL` structure: